Lipi (script): Terminology

 Lipi means 'script, writing, alphabet' both in Sanskrit and Pali.
 A lipika or lipikara means 'scribe' or 'one who writes', while lipijnana and lekhā means the 'science or art of writing'.
 Related terms such as lekhā (लेखा, related to rekhā 'line') and likh (लिख) are found in Vedic and post-Vedic Sanskrit texts of Hinduism, as well as in regional languages such as the Pali texts of Buddhism.

 A term lip (लिप्) appears in verse 4.4.23 of the Brihadaranyaka Upanishad, verse 5.10.10 Chandogya Upanishad, verse 2 in Isha Upanishad and verse 5.11 in Katha Upanishad.
 It means 'smear, stain'.
 These are the early Upanishads and a part of Vedic literature of Hinduism.

 Ashoka pillar edicts evidence the use of lipi in ancient India.
 The 3rd-century BCE pillar inscription asks people of his and future generations to seek dharma, use persuasion in religion, stop all killing, and be compassionate to all life forms.

 According to section 4.119 of the Unadisutras as now received, lipi is derived from the Sanskrit root lip.
 The Unadisutras themselves certainly existed before the time of Pāṇini, instances of later interpolations have been raised by Max Müller, although Müller does not discuss whether the sutra related to lipi was interpolated.
 Salomon in 1995 remarked "The external testimony from literary and other sources on the use of writing in pre-Ashokan India is vague and inconclusive.
 Alleged evidence of pre-Mauryan writing has in the past been found by various scholars in such sources as later Vedic literature, the Pali canon, the early Sanskrit grammatical treatises of Pāṇini's and his successors, and the works of European classical historians.
 But all of these references are subject in varying degrees to chronological or interpretive problems."

 The Edicts of Ashoka (circa 250 BCE) use the word lipī.
 According to some authors, the word lipi, which is spelled dipi in the two Kharosthi versions of the rock edicts, (Note: For example, the first line of the first Edicts at Shahbazgarhi (or at Mansehra) reads: "(Ayam) Dhrama-dipi Devanapriyasa Raño likhapitu" ("This Dharma-Edicts was written by King Devanampriya".)
 "Inscriptions of Asoka.
-New Edition by E. Hultzsch" (1925)) comes from the Old Persian prototype dipi (𐎮𐎡𐎱𐎡), which also means 'inscription', which is used for example by Darius I in his Behistun inscription.
-(Note: For example Column IV, Line 89) E. Hultzsch, an epigraphist in the colonial British Empire, in his 1925 study on the Inscriptions of Asoka, considered the lip derivation untenable because of the two Kharosthi rock edict inscriptions from 3rd century BCE which use dipi instead of lipi.
+New Edition by E. Hultzsch" (1925)) comes from the Old Persian prototype dipi (𐎮𐎡𐎱𐎡), which also means 'inscription', which is for instance used by Darius I in his Behistun inscription.
+(Note: For example Column IV, Line 89) Old Persian dipi in turn is a loanword from Sumerian dup.
+E. Hultzsch, an epigraphist in the colonial British Empire, in his 1925 study on the Inscriptions of Asoka, considered the lip derivation untenable because of the two Kharosthi rock edict inscriptions from 3rd century BCE which use dipi instead of lipi.
 Hultzsch, as well as Sharma, state that this suggests a borrowing and diffusion of lipi from an Old Persian prototype dipi.